 - Although the electronic resources of the library are excellent, the library building itself is very small and provisions should be made to have enough reading and studying spaces for students.

+Non-compliant/

-Sub- area Non-compliant/ Partially Compliant/Compliant
+Sub-a area Partially Compliant/Compliant

 5.1 Teaching and Learning resources Compliant

 5.2 Physical resources Compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant

 6. Additional for doctoral programmes (ALL ESG)